Good news for

 But Some Drinks

 No matter how careful you are, food has crumbs and oils and smells and those things can wreck books really easily (if not directly by attracting critters).
 We have a lot of old and rare books that we’d rather not have to get rid of, which is why we request that you don’t eat at all within the library.

 Drinks are dangerous to… but we really don’t want to take that away if we don’t have to.
 Therefore, drinks in SEALED containers are allowed, like coffee travel mugs or water bottles.
 However, an open mug from the student center just won’t cut it, sorry.

 Fines & Lost

 We really don’t like taking your money, but… if a book is utterly lost or damaged beyond usability… we’re going to have to charge you.
-And sadly, because our books rarely are, the charges can be steep.
+And the charges can be steep.
 So please, keep track of and take care of your books so we don’t have to have this problem!

-We do also charge overdue fines, though those are a bit more flexible.
+We also charge overdue fines, though those are a bit more flexible.
 Though they cost 50 cents per day, per item, we AREN’T going to charge you just because a librarian wasn’t in that day to check them in.
-ABC is in the business of grace, so if you have any questions about charges on your account, please come to talk to the librarian in person and we’ll see what we can do.
+ABC is in the business of grace, so if you have any questions about charges on your account, please contact the librarian at [email protected] we’ll see what we can do.